breadoliveoilsalt/birch-book-search/README.md

 ## Introduction

 Birch connects to the Google Books API to deliver search results entered into the app's search bar.
-The app was built using [React]((https://github.com/facebook/create-react-app) and has a [Redux-managed state](https://redux.js.org/).
+The app was built using [React](https://github.com/facebook/create-react-app) and has a [Redux-managed state](https://redux.js.org/).
 It relies on [Thunks](https://github.com/reduxjs/redux-thunk) to handle asynchronous Redux dispatching and [React Router](https://reacttraining.com/react-router/) to handle navigation.

 A live demo of the app is available via Heroku at https://birch-book-search.herokuapp.com/.

 For more on the process of creating the app and creating tests for it, please see further below.

-## Running the App Locally
+## Running the App Locally and Running Tests

 To run the app locally:

 1. Fork it in GitHub and clone it to your computer.

-2. In your terminal, `cd` into the parent directory the app.
+2. In your terminal, `cd` into the root directory the app.

 3. In your terminal, run `npm install` to download dependencies.